How Nate Berkus has kept his creativity flowing for 25 years

 Since he was a boy, interior designer Nate Berkus’s relationship to space has been one of “decorative turmoil.”

-“My mother was an interior designer and and our home was constantly evolving as a kid,” Berkus says on the the latest episode of Fast Company‘s podcast Creative Conversation.
-“I would come back [from school] and I would be carrying my little bag down to my room and she’d be like, ‘That actually now is a study room.
+“My mother was an interior designer, and and our home was constantly evolving as a kid,” Berkus says on the the latest episode of Fast Company‘s podcast Creative Conversation.
+“I would come back [from school], and I would be carrying my little bag down to my room, and she’d be like, ‘That actually now is a study room.
 Your room is upstairs between your sister and the dog.’
 And I’d be like, ‘Great.'”

 But Berkus wasn’t annoyed.
 He was inspired.